FunPlus: History

-FunPlus was founded in 2010 by Andy Zhong and Yitao Guan in Silicon Valley as Halfquest, focusing on web game development in Silicon Valley and Beijing.
+FunPlus was founded in 2011 by Andy Zhong and Yitao Guan in Silicon Valley as Halfquest, focusing on web game development in Silicon Valley and Beijing.
 In Beijing, the company created DianDian Interactive game studio, which became the casual games division of the company.
 In October 2010, the company launched its first web game, Family Farm, on German social network VZ.
 In June 2011, the game appeared on Facebook.

 In 2012, the company was relocated to Beijing and rebranded as FunPlus.
-In the same year, FunPlus launched it first mobile game, Family Farm Seaside, as well as a second web game, Royal Story.
+In the same year, FunPlus launched its first mobile game, Family Farm Seaside, as well as a second web game, Royal Story.

 A third web game, Happy Acres, launched in 2014.
 In the same year, the company established a mobile strategy game studio, KingsGroup, in Beijing.